Do You Wish You Felt More Purpose In Your Life?

 Luckily, a trained therapist—especially one who has firsthand experience with moving for a spouse—can help you find your way—personally, socially and professionally.
 With guidance, you can come into your own power by connecting with what brings value to your life.

-With Therapy, Trailing Spouses Can Learn To Feel Valuable And Adapt With Ease
+Trailing Spouses Can Feel Valuable And Adapt With Ease

 In counseling sessions, we focus on how to lessen your discomfort and increase your sense of empowerment.
 Let me assist you in finding a greater sense of personal value and satisfaction in your current situation.
 I can help you maximize the resources available to you and guide you in finding support and opportunities in your new community.